medibb/spineview-mvp/tasks/prd-sit-to-stand-analysis.md

 8.1.
 The system SHALL accept the same Movella DOT CSV format as squat analysis 8.2.
 The system SHALL validate quaternion data quality before analysis 8.3.
 The system SHALL handle missing data points gracefully 8.4.
-The system SHALL support analysis of 1-20 repetitions per upload
+The system SHALL analyze the entire uploaded dataset as one sit-to-stand movement

 ## Non-Goals (Out of Scope)